KARTIK-PANDEY/Always_Code/README.md

 1. Choose a new DSA topic or pattern
 2. Learn the theory briefly
-3. Implement it in code
+3. Implement it in Code with Application Integration
 4. Create a real-life use case
 5. Commit and push it to GitHub 📤